 For as long as I can remember I’ve never worried about the cycle of a year.
 I’ve never been a big resolution-er.
 I didn’t know what framing a year could do for me.
 That was, until, 2015.

-2007 to 2014 (my time as an entrepreneur) were years that had zero framing or planning whatsoever.
+From 2007 to 2014 I had zero framing or planning whatsoever.
 I made a lot of business changes and personal progress, but I can’t look back and pinpoint the exact timeline in which that happened.
 I’m okay with this, and if you’re reading this, you should be okay with the fact that you haven’t framed out any of your previous years either.

 2015, however, was my first framed year: The year of experimentation.